Kraymer/flinck/docs/configuration.rst

 Attributes options
 ------------------

-You can define a section for each metadata field you want to sort by.
+You can define a section for each metadata field you want to sort by, with the following options.

 root
 ^^^^